jinjiaKarl/CS-E4160/network_filesystems/README.md

 * Usability: Encrypted channels can add additional steps to the file access process, such as entering passwords or configuring encryption keys.
 This can make the system less user-friendly, which may be a concern in some environments.

 * Trade-offs between security and convenience: While encrypted channels provide a higher level of security, they may also make it more difficult to share files between different systems or users.
 In some cases, users may choose to sacrifice security for the sake of convenience, which can undermine the effectiveness of the encryption.

-Overall, while encrypted channels provide a higher level of security for network filesystems, there are several potential drawbacks that can limit their adoption.
-Organizations must carefully consider the trade-offs between security, performance, complexity, and usability when deciding whether to implement encrypted channels for their network filesystems.

 5. Configuring and testing WebDAV